MinNature Malaysia describes itself as the largest permanent indoor miniature exhibition in Asia and the third largest in the world.

 The exhibition space is divided up into different zones, the first of which is called Countryside Life and features miniature dioramas showing Malaysian-themed scenes of rural life such as a kampung, a quarry, a Cameron Highlands inspired tea estate and an oil palm plantation.

 The most amazing thing about this place is that nearly all of the models have been built from scratch in plastic using their own 3D printers based on their own 3D modelling or from wood or plaster.
 The only exhibits which have been bought in from outside are the miniature figures of people, the model cars and trains and some of the trees.
-Not surprising that the models took three years to build and work is still ongoing for the future displays.
+Not surprising that the models took years to build and work is still ongoing for the future displays.

 The seaport section has a great model of a container port but also a traditional Malay village on stilts (kampung air).